 The assignment stage is conducted as a sequence of sealed-bid auctions.
 A second-pricing rule (either Vickrey pricing or ‘nearest-Vickrey core pricing’) encourages truthful bidding for the assignment of licences.
 This process allows for the specific assignment of frequency blocks.
 In auctions where bands are divided into different geographic lots, bidders have an opportunity to realise additional value from consistent frequency assignments across neighbouring regions.
 Assignments are guaranteed to be contiguous (within a particular lot category and region) unless there are exceptional circumstances making this impractical.
 The ESMRA assignment stage is similar to the operation of the assignment stage of the Digital Dividend Combinatorial Clock auction.

-The ESMRA format approach was used in the recent 600 MHz auction in the United States and is similar to the approach proposed for the forthcoming UK auction of 2.4 GHz and 3.4 GHz spectrum.
+The ESMRA format approach was used in the 2017 600 MHz auction in the United States and is similar to the approach used in the 2018 UK auction of 2.4 GHz and 3.4 GHz spectrum.

 The combinatorial clock auction (CCA) is a price clock-based auction method used to sell multiple items in a single process.
 It provides bidders with flexibility to bid on different combinations of spectrum across the two bands.
 The CCA format also creates incentives for bidders to bid their full value for the spectrum.